Summer Systematics Institute (SSI) REU

 Eligibility: Any U.S. citizen or resident alien (green card) who is an undergraduate student, and who will not have graduated before fall, is welcome to apply.
 That is, you must be enrolled in an undergraduate program at the time of the internship.
 We encourage applications from groups under-represented in the sciences.
 An excellent academic record and participation in a wide range of campus activities are highly regarded, but not the sole criteria for the selection process.

-Stipend: A $3,600 stipend will be awarded to each intern.
-In addition, most travel costs will be reimbursed and a $2,100 subsistence allowance is given for housing and food.
+Stipend: A stipend of approximatel $4,000 will be awarded to each intern.
+In addition, most travel costs will be reimbursed and a $2,500 subsistence allowance is given for housing and food.
 Because the Academy does not have access to dorm facilities, housing is not provided by the Academy.
 However, we do assist successful applicants in finding local housing.
 Support of research projects and publication of results as well as funded opportunities to return to the Academy after the end of the program are available.
-We can also provide financial assistance to attend a conference to present results from the participants’ research during the SSI.
+We can also provide assistance to attend a conference to present results from the participants? research during the SSI.
 Personal stipends may be subject to Federal and/or State income taxes.Program Materials:This Program can be Described by:

 (Click an institution to see all programs it hosts)